wgmods/Mods-API-Documentation/docs/ShipModification/texture_modification.md

 https://gitlab.com/AutoSpy/wowsut/raw/master/WOWSUnpackTool.exe
 https://dl-wows-gc.wargaming.net/projects/mods/WOWSUnpackTool.exe?_gl=1*m9n0bd*_gcl_au*MTc1MTE3NTQwNi4xNjg4MTM3MDY3

-Program should be put directly into the root game folder. i.e. C:\Games\World_of_Warships.
+Unpack tool should be put directly into the root game folder. i.e. C:\Games\World_of_Warships.

 Notice, that in the files address no other letter symbols that Latin alphabet is allowed.
 Grab the .dd0 files when these are available.
 Copy them to your mod, inside the proper folder and rename to .dds.